What is ectropion?

 The prognosis for medical management or the surgical correction of ectropion is generally good.

-The medical treatment is often life-long and surgical correction may require two or more surgeries to correct the condition.
+The medical treatment is often life-long as flare ups of conjunctivitis can recur, and lubrication of the eyes is vital.
 Most dogs will enjoy a pain-free normal life.
 If the condition is treated later and corneal scarring has occurred, there may be permanent irreversible visual deficits.
 Your veterinarian will discuss a diagnostic and treatment plan for your dog to help you successfully treat this condition.

 Should an affected dog be bred?